Meer Generatie Wonen

 Building Intergenerational Communities is a research into a different way of living together in the Western context.
 It draws on literature, (inter-) national precedents and very personal experiences to come up with a series of prerequisites which could lead to solidarity between generations.
 To illustrate the potential of intergenerational living, three case studies were researched in the Dutch context.

-BETA and AM are expecting to complete the book in the Fall of 2022, with publishing scheduled for December 2022.
+BETA and AM are expecting to complete the book in the Winter of 2022, with publishing scheduled for February 2022.
 The book will be free to view online; hardcopies (not-for-profit) can be ordered for a small fee.

 If you want to be kept up to speed on the publication please drop us a line at firstname.lastname@example.org.